-Breast tissue: Women who have a dense breast tissue, as detected by the mammogram, have a higher risk of breast cancer.
+Breast tissue: Women who have dense breast tissue, as detected by the mammogram, have a higher risk of breast cancer.

 Early periods: Women who first menstruated before the age of 12 are at a higher risk of getting breast cancer.

-Exposure to radiation: If you have been exposed to previous chest radiation, you are at a higher risk of getting affected.
+Radiation exposure: If you have been exposed to previous chest radiation, you are at a higher risk of getting affected.

 Medications: Women who consume postmenopausal estrogen and progesterone medications have an increased risk of breast cancer.